Philosofiction

 (Words can’t do it justice, so get ready for lots of pictures.
 I’ll apologize in advance for the photo quality in some of these.
 The only camera I have with me is Advanced Alien Technology, aka my iPhone, and phone photography gets tricky when you’re so rain-soaked that you have no way to dry your hands, your lenses, or the touchscreen.)

 We left off last time with my first attempt at an ascent, ending with me running short on water.
 This was a Monday.
 I rolled back into Reefton with my tail between my legs.
 Out of self-pity and a need for nurturing I splurged on dinner at Dawson‘s, a hotel and restaurant in operation since 1874.
 The veggie Madras curry is killer, the kumara chips really come to life when you dip them in plum sauce, and they have a nice crisp cider on tap.
-Comfort food for the win
+Comfort food for the win.

 As I was stuffing my face with fried kumara, I saw three women walk in dressed for serious athletic activity, and on my way out I saw them again, checking out Booster.
 Turns out they’re part of the Reefton running club, but one of them is into cycle touring and another is thinking about getting into it.
 They were admiring Booster’s setup when I came outside.